[Holodeck –

 DALBY: Mister Chell, ahead warp six.
 Heading one five nine mark seven.

-CHELL: Aye sir.
+CHELL: Aye, sir.

 DALBY: Mister Gerron, what’s the nearest star system?

-GERRON: I’m showing a red giant system three point seven light years from our
+GERRON: I'm showing a red giant system three point seven light years

 HENLEY: Sir, we’re picking up an automated distress call.